sabahirfan/iac-ft-scripts/README.md

-# HMCTS IAC Repository Manager
+# IAC-FT Local Setup Manager

 A collection of scripts to help manage Immigration & Asylum Court (IAC) repositories for HMCTS.
 This tool allows you to easily clone and build multiple IAC repositories in parallel using either iTerm2 or Terminal.app on macOS.